 Anyone can sustain serious, even catastrophic and disabling injuries in traffic crashes at low driving speeds.

 It seems logical to most of us that the higher the speed, the more serious the injuries.
+In fact, many car accident law firms see this every day.

 But that is not necessarily the case, according to Dr. Ronald J. Farabaugh, a doctor practicing in California since 1982.
 Dr. Farabaugh is certified in low-speed rear impact crash reconstruction through the Spine Research Institute of San Diego.